How to Escape from the Prison of Bitterness

 Sometimes God offends our intellects to test our hearts.
 He does not explain everything he does.
 Instead, he asks us to trust him, even during difficult times.

 To do so it is to say we are more righteous than he!
-I have known many people who turned their backs on God because he did something or allowed something that they thought was unforgivable.
-If this is something you have done, I encourage you to repent at once.
-Admit that we have no right to accuse God of anything ever.
-Humbling ourselves before God opens the door to many blessings.
+I have known some people who turned their backs on God because he allowed something to happen that they thought was unloving or unrighteous.
+God is indeed sovereign, but we must not forget that sin is responsible for the great evils in our world, not God.

 And blessed is he who is not offended because of Me.”
 Matthew 11:6 (NKJV)

-Bitterness against other people is usually what we have to overcome, however.
-It is usually pretty easy to spot a bitter person.
-They keep talking about the offense because it is always fresh in their minds.
-If we keep bringing up what someone did to us, we can conclude that we have not yet forgiven that person.
+Bitterness against other people is usually what we must overcome, however.
+It is usually pretty easy to spot a bitter person because they continually bring up the offense that is always fresh in their minds.

-Sometimes we simply need to admit that we need help to forgive.
-I remember counseling a person who could not bring themselves to forgive someone.
-I asked them if they were willing for God to make them willing.
-They were; so, I led them in a prayer to that effect.
-Afterward they were able to forgive.
+Jesus said that we must forgive from the heart, which is impossible without help from the Holy Spirit.
+Sometimes we simply need to admit to God that we need his help to forgive.
+I remember counseling a person who could not bring herself to forgive someone.
+I asked her if she were willing for God to make her willing.
+She was; so, I led her in a prayer to that effect.
+Afterward she was able to forgive.

 Forgiveness is an act of the will.
 We choose to forgive and trust the Holy Spirit to make it heartfelt… eventually.